callistajosette/callistajosette.github.io/project-crease.md

 $$T(n) = 2^{k}T(n-k) + 2^{k}-1 \\$$

-Then as we continue to unroll the recurrence, say $k \rightarrow n$...
+Then as we continue to unroll the recurrence, unrolling the recurrence say $k \rightarrow n$...

 $$
 \begin{align}